 In 2020, as a reaction to the Covid-19 pandemic, relevant regulators introduced a number of changes to the Pillar II capital requirements and the capital buffer requirements applicable to ING, including structural reductions.
 The structural reductions of these capital requirements reflect the application of Art.104a in CRD V, which allowed ING to replace CET1 capital with additional Tier 1 / Tier 2 securities to meet Pillar II requirement, and a reduction in the overall systemic buffer (i.e. the Systemic Risk Buffer plus the highest of the O-SII and G-SII buffer) by the Dutch National Bank from 3% to 2.5%.
 Similarly, various competent authorities changed or removed their Countercyclical Buffer ("CcyB") requirements as a response to the Covid-19 pandemic.
-Recently, however, various authorities began to increase the CCyB again, including De

-Nederlandsche Bank ("DNB"; for exposures in the Netherlands) and Bundesanstalt für Finanzdienstleistungsaufsicht ("BaFin"; for exposures in Germany).
-DNB announced an increase of the CCyB to 1% from May 2023 with an intention to increase it to 2% by May 2024 (in line with the revised countercyclical capital buffer framework DNB intends to apply a 2% CCyB in a standard risk environment).
+Recently, however, various authorities began to increase the CCyB again, including De Nederlandsche Bank ("DNB"; for exposures in the Netherlands), Bundesanstalt für Finanzdienstleistungsaufsicht ("BaFin"; for exposures in Germany) and National Bank of Belgium ("NBB"; for exposures in Belgium).
+DNB increased the CCyB to 1% from May 2023 and to 2% from May 2024 (in line with the revised countercyclical capital buffer framework DNB intends to apply a 2% CCyB in a standard risk environment).
 BaFin decided to set the CCyB at 0.75% from February 2023.
+NBB increased the Ccyb to 0.5% from October 2023 and to 1% from April 2024.
 Other authorities announced increases too.

-The CET1 requirement, including buffers, for ING Group at a consolidated level was 10.58% as end of 2022.
-This requirement is the sum of a 4.5% Pillar I requirement, a 0.98% Pillar II requirement, a 2.5% Capital Conservation Buffer (CCB), a 0.10% Countercyclical Buffer (CCyB) (based on 31 December 2022 positions) and a 2.5% O-SII buffer that is set separately for Dutch systemic banks by the Dutch Central Bank (De Nederlandsche Bank).
+The CET1 requirement, including buffers, for ING Group at a consolidated level was 10.98% as end of 2023.
+This requirement is the sum of a 4.5% Pillar I requirement, a 0.98% Pillar II requirement, a 2.5% Capital Conservation Buffer (CCB), a 0.50% Countercyclical Buffer (CCyB) (based on 31 December 2023 positions) and a 2.5% O-SII buffer that is set separately for Dutch systemic banks by the Dutch Central Bank (De Nederlandsche Bank).
 This requirement excludes the Pillar II guidance, which is not disclosed.
+The fully loaded CET1 requirement (that reflects measures already known on 31 December 2023 but not yet applicable) would amount to 10.76% (4.5% Pillar I requirement, a 0.93% Pillar II requirement, a 2.5% CCB, a 0.84% CCyB and a 2.0% O-SII buffer).

-The Maximum Distributable Amount (MDA) trigger level stood at 10.58% as end of 2022 for CET1, 12.41% for Tier 1 Capital and 14.85% for Total Capital (after the application of Art.104a of CRDV).
+The Maximum Distributable Amount (MDA) trigger level stood at 10.98% as end of 2023 for CET1, 12.81% for Tier 1 Capital and 15.25% for Total Capital (after the application of Art.104a of CRDV).
 ING Group met these requirements.
 In the event that ING Group breaches the MDA level, ING will face restrictions on dividend payments, AT1 instruments coupons and payment of variable remuneration.